davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 answering them that are both non-arbitrary and objective.
 It really just seems like there's no truth of the matter in such disputes.
 It seems like there's no right answer to the question: "__what__ does this software do?"
-If so, the prospects of getting a rigorous statement of the SRP look bleak.
+If so, the prospects of getting any rigorous statement of the SRP look bleak.

 ### Conclusion